pabera/chaplin-i18n/README.md

 ````

 The `t` method is a Handlebars-Helper registered by the the library.
 Then it is able to 'translate' simple strings but also complete sentences where you need to inject even more variables.
 Just append the corresponding arguments to the method call after the string and the library will inject the arguments correctly.

+### Language string parsers

+#### Template files to POT
+*Currently, this only works for handlebars templates that use chaplin-i18n implementation.
+I will try to solve that.*

+`ruby gettext.rb --src path/to/your/sources --dst path/to/your/destinations`

+If you use [Chaplin-Boilerplate](https://github.com/chaplinjs/chaplin-boilerplate) and [chaplin-generators](https://github.com/pabera/chaplin-generators), that you don't need tp pass any arguments since some default values have been set.

+Now you get an POT output in your `./locales/` folder.
+Use this file to do your translations and put the PO (no MO support right now) in the same folder.

+#### PO to chaplin-i18n JSON files

+`ruby po_to_json.rb --src path/to/your/sources --dst path/to/your/destinations`

+No arguments needed if you use the chaplin-generators.
+You now have a JSON translation output that chaplin-i18n understands.